The cohomological Hall algebra of a preprojective algebra: Introduction

 \section{Introduction}

 Let $Q$ be a quiver, and $\fg_Q$ the corresponding symmetric Kac-Moody Lie algebra.
-The Nakajima quiver varieties of $Q$ are fine moduli spaces parameterizing stable framed representations of the preprojective algebra of $Q$ \cite{Nak94}.
+The Nakajima quiver varieties of $Q$ are fine moduli spaces parametrizing stable framed representations of the preprojective algebra of $Q$ \cite{Nak94}.
 They play an important role in constructing representations of various quantum groups associated to $\fg_{Q}$.

 When $Q$ is a quiver without edge loops, Nakajima constructed an action of the quantum loop algebra $U_{q}(L\fg_Q)$ on the equivariant $K$-theory of quiver varieties \cite{Nak99}.
 He realized the Drinfeld generators of $U_{q}(L\fg_Q)$ as explicit convolution operators, and showed that they satisfy the required commutation relations.
 Following a similar method, Varagnolo constructed an action of the Yangian $Y_{\hbar}(\fg_{Q})$ on the equivariant Borel-Moore homology of quiver varieties \cite{Va00}.
+Based on the pattern, the elliptic quantum group should act on the equivariant elliptic cohomology of quiver varieties, which will be carried out in \cite{Z15} based on the techniques developed in the present paper.

-The main goal of the present paper is to show that for any quiver $Q$ and an arbitrary algebraic oriented cohomology theory (OCT) $A$ in the sense of Levine-Morel \cite{LM}, there is an affine quantum group associated to $\fg_Q$ and $A$, which acts on the $A$-homology of quiver varieties.
-Note that the method in \cite{Nak99,Va00} is useful in constructing representations of algebras with known generators and relations.
-However, it does not provide a construction of the algebras themselves, i.e., the operators used in the action have no prescribed commutation relations.
+The main goal of the present paper is to show that for any quiver $Q$ and an arbitrary algebraic oriented cohomology theory $A$ in the sense of Levine-Morel \cite{LM}, there is an affine quantum group associated to $\fg_Q$ and $A$, which acts on the $A$-homology of quiver varieties.

-The existence of such a quantum group is predicted by the parallelism between three different mathematical objects \cite{GKV95}: affine quantum groups, oriented cohomology theories, and formal group laws.
-The correspondence between the last two is well-known.
-For the formal group laws coming from 1-dimensional algebraic groups, the corresponding affine quantum groups are known.
-However, no construction of affine quantum groups from other formal group laws has been available.
-The present paper gives the first construction of quantum groups in the affine setting beyond the Yangians, quantum loop algebras, and elliptic quantum groups.